Naum Koen: Career

 Koen Started his career dealing with the diamond-cutting and supply business.
 In 2006 he has moved to Dubai and set up a multinational holding company NY Koen Group.
 In December 2020, he brokered the deal between Moshe Hogeg and Sheikh Hamad bin Khalifa Al Nahyan whereby the Sheikh now owns 50% of the Beitar Jerusalem Football Club.

 Philanthropy

-Koen is the founder and Chairman of the Jewish Community Center of UAE.
 In May 2019 it was reported that Koen in partnership with Cyrus S. Poonawalla have proposed supplying Ukraine with 100 thousand doses of measles vaccine for free vaccination.
 Koen is founder and major sponsor of an Israeli Organization Belev Echad.

 Controversy

-In January 2018 neighbors complained that Koen was keeping a lion on his property near Kiev, later research has shown that the lion was kept in good condition with all his needs met.
+In January 2018 neighbors complained that Koen was keeping a lion on his property near Kyiv, later research has shown that the lion was kept in good condition with all his needs met.
 Investigation by Channel 13 News has revealed that a lawsuit was filed in 2013 mentioning Nachshon Nachshonov, according to which he had outstanding debts when he left Israel.
 Koen's spokesperson said in response that "The allegations raised regarding the diamond deal have already been discussed and rejected by the court".